Maharashtra health minister asks districts, civic bodies to ramp up COVID-19 testing | Health

 - India

-The Maharashtra health department on Wednesday asked all the district administrations and municipal corporations to increase COVID-19 tests.
+The Maharashtra health department has asked all the district administrations and municipal corporations to increase COVID-19 tests.

-While the fatality rate and hospitalisation are going down in Maharashtra, COVID-19 cases are witnessing a surge in some countries, an official release said.
+While the fatality rate and hospitalisation are going down in Maharashtra, COVID-19 cases are witnessing a surge in some countries, an official release said on Wednesday.

-In view of this, it said, health minister Tanaji Sawant directed all the districts to follow a five-point program -- test, track, treat, vaccinate and (ensure) COVID-19 appropriate behaviour.
+In view of this, it said, health minister Tanaji Sawant directed all the districts to follow a five-point programme -- test, track, treat, vaccinate and (ensure) COVID-19 appropriate behaviour.

 Sawant on Wednesday held a meeting with health department officials of all the districts and municipal corporations.
 It was also attended by principal secretary, health, Sanjay Khandare and health services director Dr Sadhana Tayde.